Kasai Portoenterostomy (Biliary Atresia)

 Failed Kasai / transplant evaluation

-Patients with inadequate bile flow post-Kasai (total bilirubin >2 mg/dL at 3 months) should be referred for liver transplant evaluation.
+Patients with inadequate bile flow post-Kasai (total bilirubin >2 mg/dL at 3 months or >6 mg/dL at 6 months) should be referred for liver transplant evaluation.
 Document bile flow response in follow-up notes.
+Kasai revision uses 47785 (54.79 wRVU).

 Cholangitis after Kasai

 Most common postoperative complication.
 Treated with IV antibiotics and steroids.
+Early cholangitis (<6 months post-op) is the strongest predictor of native liver failure.
 Recurrent cholangitis is an indication for transplant evaluation.
-Operative management (revision) is rarely indicated.

 Charting Tips

-- Note bile ductule visualization or absence at cut surface
+- Note bile ductule visualization at cut surface (patent ductules present or not visualized) — a key prognostic variable

 - Document Roux limb length (40 cm standard) and route (retrocolic vs. antecolic)